Voultapher/sort-research-rs/writeup/sort_safety/text.md

 ### Exception safety

-C++ and Rust are both languages with scope based destructors (RAII), and stack unwinding.
-Together they prove a powerful abstraction for manual memory management.
-At the same time, they can make implementing generic code more complex.
-Every single point in the sort implementation that calls the user-provided comparison function, must assume that the call may return via an exception in C++ or panic in Rust.
+Exception safety encompasses the various guarantees of correctness that can be provided in the presence of exception.
+In the concrete case of sort implementations that accept user-provided comparison functions, exception safety expresses the possible behavior when the comparison function can throw an exception.

 C++: